efmp00/toy-hQNN/README.md

 # Toy hybrid Quantum Neural Network (hQNN) for image classification tasks

 In this repository, we show the code used to model a hybrid quantum neural network (hQNN) for image classification tasks.
 We employed a simple, parametrized quantum circuit (PQC) with $L$ quantum layers and a final classical linear layer.

-We took inspiration from the following GitHub repository: [Image_classification_with_CNN_and_QNN](https://github.com/ArunSehrawat/Image_classification_with_CNN_and_QNN)
+We took inspiration from the following GitHub repository to build the PQC: [Image_classification_with_CNN_and_QNN](https://github.com/ArunSehrawat/Image_classification_with_CNN_and_QNN).

 ## Requirements